Fberberich/Local-Password-Manager-Application/README.md

 It runs locally on your computer, so you won't need to rely on additional servers or companies!

-Since this isn't a full production, there are some small bugs in the code, but it runs smoothly, and more importantly, it WORKS!!!
+Since this isn't a full production, there are some small bugs in the code, but it runs smoothly, and more importantly, it is SECURE!!!

+**All Passwords inputted into the Password Manager is Encrypted using a secure encryption and is saved in a secure folder on the user's device**

 I included the files for the code in this repository, but I also have the packaged app here for Windows, Mac, & Linux (Ubuntu), so feel free to try it out!